|

 as opposed to being ruled by outsiders and others

-an enduring stewardship of all forms of planetary life
+an enduring stewardship of all forms of planetary

-a new economic system29 which, by a proper use of endogenous
+a new economic system29 which, by a proper use of

-interest-free loans, spreads productive capacity to all individuals
+endogenous interest-free loans, spreads productive capacity

-in the population so that they produce (and thus earn) independently
+to all individuals in the population so that they produce

-of whether or not they also have a conventional job.
-The result
+(and thus earn) independently of whether or not they also

-is a combination of efficiency with social and economic justice.30
+efficiency with social and economic justice.30

 Islamic endogenous (as defined) loans